pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Streams

-Pravega organizes data into **Streams**.
+Pravega organizes data into Streams.
 A Stream is a durable, elastic, append-only, unbounded sequence of bytes having good performance and strong consistency.
 A Pravega Stream is similar to but more flexible than a "topic" in popular message oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

 Pravega Streams are based on an append-only log data structure.
 By using the